sustrik/250bpm/blog:163/blog.md

 Fourth, the counter-candidate would have to be better than Blocher himself.
 At least, he or she should be willing to accept the rule of law and the collegiality principle.

 SP decided to go on with Eveline Widmer-Schlumpf, a member of the old, moderate, milk-price-oriented, wing of the party.
 At the time, she was not a member of federal parliament and so she was, to some extent, immune to Blocher's threats.
-She was the president of the Conference of Cantonal Ministers of Finance, which, as you may remember from the previous part, is a body operating on national level, but parallel to the federal government.
+She was the president of the Conference of Cantonal Ministers of Finance, which, as you may remember from the previous part, is a body operating on the national level, but parallel to the federal government.
 That is, she is no newbie to the big politics.
 In fact, Widmer-Schlumpf was considered a good candidate for a Federal Councilor by SVP itself.
 In 2003, the party president and ally of Blocher, Ueli Maurer, describes her as "a very valid candidate, one of the most competent politicians in the country."
 In other words, she was no leftie secretly infiltrating the conservative SVP.

-Moreover, the party's radicals have the upper hand and, just a week before the election, they remove two dissenting deputies from the Graubünden section of the party, which Widmer-Schlumpf belongs to, from important parliamentary commissions.
+Moreover, the party's radicals now have the upper hand and just a week before the election they remove two dissenting deputies from the Graubünden section of the party (which Widmer-Schlumpf belongs to) from important parliamentary commissions.
 One of them describes the conditions in the party as "dictatorship".
 SP counts on Widmer-Schlumpf not being amused.

-Social Democrats speak to the leadership of the centrist Christian Democrats.
+Social Democrats contact the leadership of the centrist Christian Democrats.
 They propose to elect Widmer-Schlumpf instead of Blocher and they get their support.

 They manage to make a secret agreement with the Greens to withdraw their own candidate, who had no chance of winning anyway, at the last minute.

-Even some individuals from right-wing Liberal Democratic Party are contacted.
+Even some individual members of the right-wing Liberal Democratic Party are contacted.
 The party is officially in favor of Blocher, but he is unpopular in the French and Italian-speaking cantons and some parliamentarians from these cantons may be willing to vote against him.

 The result of the vote comes as a shock to the People's Party.
 The party's sovereign leader is not re-elected and the current outsider, Mrs. Eveline Wider-Schlumpf, becomes the new representative of SVP in the government.

-They ask Wider-Schlumpf not to accept the position.
+SVP asks Wider-Schlumpf not to accept the position.
 She asks for a day to decide.
 Demonstrators, mostly leftists, in front of the Bundeshaus are, funnily, expressing support for a right-wing politician.
 Large banner they hang out reads: "Eveline, say yes!"

 The next day she indeed agrees and becomes a competent federal councilor for next eight years.
 She has extremely high approval numbers and in 2008 she even wins the award "Swiss Person of the Year".